irausch25/CS4641-Project/index.md

 # Results and Discussion:
 **Visualization**: To be implemented
 **Quantitative Metrics**: As stated before, we implemented 2 different versions of Naive Bayes.

-The first one is normal Naive Bayes implementation that is catered towards our original proposal:
+1. Gaussian Naive Bayes with Word2Vec:

-- Average Accuracy:
+   - Average Accuracy: ~40.5%
-  - Naive Bayes: 0.4049336869841322
-  - ~40.5%

-- Average Precision:
+   - Average Precision: ~45.2%
-  - Naive Bayes: 0.4521636026793357
-  - ~45.2%

-- Average F1-Score:
+   - Average F1-Score: 0.416
-  - Naive Bayes: 0.4160383973789954

- The Average F1-Scores and the Average Precision values are in the margin of error area meaning they almost match our proposed values but the Average Accuracy is far lower than proposed from 74% to around 40% which is a very large drop off that we need to revise in our algorithm.
+   This model's performance fell short of our expectations.
+The average F1-Scores and the average precision values are in the margin of error area and almost match our proposed values.
+However, the average accuracy is far lower than proposed from 74% to around 40%.
+The lower accuracy is likely due to the combination of a Gaussian and word2vec.
+Since we get continuous data using word2vec that does not necessarily follow a Gaussian distribution, the Gaussian naive Bayes might not have been able to handle the features appropriately.

- The first second implementation of Naive Bayes that we implemented was the Multinomial Naive Bayes algorithm which functions a great deal better with our data set then the normal implemtation of Naive Bayes:
+2. Multinomial Naive Bayes with Bag-of-Words:

-- Average Accuracy:
+   - Average Accuracy: ~85.8%
-  - Naive Bayes: 0.8581940440264126
-  - ~85.8%

-- Average Precision:
+   - Average Precision: ~85.8%
-  - Naive Bayes: 0.8576999118616433
-  - ~85.8%

-- Avergae F1-Score:
+   - Average F1-Score: 0.851

-  - Naive Bayes: 0.8514597655695431
+   This model exceeded our expectations significantly.
+The metrics are substantially better than the Gaussian implementation, with the average accuracy aligning more closely with our initial proposal.
+These improved metrics are likely due to the discrete frequency counts from BoW aligning well with assumptions made by a multinomial distribution.
+Additionally, in general, the word frequencies provided by the BoW likely captured relevant patterns that are representative of the different emotions, which allowed for an increase in accuracy.

 GaussianNBconfusion.png:
 ![alt text](plots/GuassianNBconfusion.png)